HeapBadger/HeapBadger/README.md

 ## Hi there 👋

-I am a Software Engineer with expertise in C, C++, and Python, with a strong focus on embedded systems and cybersecurity.
+I am a Software Engineer with expertise in C, Golang, C++, and Python.

 ### 🚀 What I Do:
 - Developing software for embedded platforms and operating systems, with a focus on performance, reliability, and cross-compatibility